digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

   :start-after: -- CREATE_CREDIT_DEFAULT_SWAP_VARIABLES_BEGIN
   :end-before: -- CREATE_CREDIT_DEFAULT_SWAP_VARIABLES_END

-In our example, the issuer pays the fix leg of the swap.
+In our example, the issuer pays the protection leg of the swap.

-Two observables are required for a CDS:
+As you can see in this example, two observables are required for a CDS:

 #. *defaultProbabilityReferenceId*: The reference ID of the default probability observable.
 For example, in case of protection against a "TSLA bond payment default" this should be a valid reference to the "TSLA default probability".
 #. *recoveryRateReferenceId*: The reference ID of the recovery rate observable.
 For example, in case of a "TSLA bond payment default with a 60% recovery rate" this should be a valid reference to the "TSLA bond recovery rate".